The Legend of Vox Machina: Changes from the campaign

+Release

 An update posted to the Kickstarter campaign in 2019 assured backers they would have free access to the first season.
 In January 2022, Critical Role announced that Kickstarter backers would have free early access to the first two episodes from January 25 to 27.
 To access the first season, Kickstarter backers would need either an Amazon Prime subscription or would need to register for a free trial of Amazon Prime.

 The first season premiered on January 28, 2022, on Amazon Prime Video; the soundtrack for the first season premiered the same day digitally.
 The second season premiered on January 20, 2023.
 As with the first season; the second season was released in batches of three episodes per week, for a total of twelve episodes.
+The third season premiered on October 3, 2024; as with previous seasons, the third season is scheduled to release in batches of three episodes per week, for a total of twelve episodes.
+Preceding the release of the third season, Amazon released the first two seasons on their YouTube channel for free for a limited time.
+In July 2025, Amazon announced that the fourth season is scheduled to premiere in 2026.
+Ahead of the release of the fourth season, Amazon also announced that The Legend of Vox Machina was renewed for a fifth and final season.